 Saskia Sassen is a Professor of Sociology at Columbia University.
 Sassen studies cities, immigration, and states in the world economy, with inequality, gendering and digitisation being three key variables running through her work.
 She has received multiple awards, including multiple doctor honoris causa and the 2013 Principe de Asturias Prize in the Social Sciences.
 She is the author of eight books and the editor or co-editor of three books.

-Richard Sennett is a Professor of Sociology Emeritus at the London School of Economics.
+Richard Sennett is the chair of The London Centre for Humanities and a Professor of Sociology Emeritus at the London School of Economics.
 Previously, he founded the New York Institute for the Humanities and served as President of the American Council on Work.
 Sennett’s work focuses on social life in cities, changes in labour, and social theory.
 Sennett has received multiple awards including the Hegel Prize, and the Centennial Medal from Harvard University.

-Claudia Sheinbaum is a scientist and the Mayor of Mexico City.
+Claudia Sheinbaum is a Mexican politician, scientist, and academic and served as the Mayor of Mexico City from 2018 to 2023.
 In June 2019, Sheinbaum announced a new six-year environmental plan for the city which included reducing air pollution by 30%, planting 15 million trees, providing water service to every home.
 Sheinbaum has a PhD in energy engineering and is the author of over 100 articles that discuss the environment and sustainable development.
 She is a joint Nobel Peace Prize winner on Climate Change and was named one of BBC›s 100 Women.

 The Council on Urban Initiatives is a collaborative partnership established in November 2021 between UN-Habitat, UCL Institute for Innovation and Public Purpose and LSE Cities at the London School of Economics and Political Science.
 The Council’s work is supported by Impact on Urban Health.